narendraanjana09/MusicWiki/README.md

 * In artist info, clicking on the genre will navigate to the genre details page.

 # Steps Taken
-The following are the steps that I have taken while making the MusicWiki app:
+The following are the steps that I have taken while making the app:

 * I went through the requirements and understood all the details, including design files.
 * I checked the Last.fm API documentation and created an account to get the API key.